jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 Access and Test the MBeans
 --------------------------

-This quickstart differs from the other quickstarts in that it uses 'JConsole' to access and test the quickstart rather than access an URL in the browser.
-If you do access <http://localhost:8080/jboss-helloworld-mbean-helloworld-mbean-webapp/>, you will see a screen shot image of the JConsole application,
+This quickstart differs from the other quickstarts in that it uses _JConsole_ to access and test the quickstart rather than access an URL in the browser.
+If you do access <http://localhost:8080/jboss-helloworld-mbean-helloworld-mbean-webapp/>, you will see a screen shot image of the _JConsole_ application,

-The following sections describe how to use 'JConsole' to inspect and test the MBeans.
+The following sections describe how to use _JConsole_ to inspect and test the MBeans.

 Start JConsole
 --------------

-To connect to the JBoss EAP server using JConsole, open a command prompt and type the following command :
+To connect to the JBoss EAP server using _JConsole_, open a command prompt and type the following command :

         For Linux:   JDK_HOME/bin/jconsole
         For Windows: JDK_HOME\bin\jconsole.exe